 Driving Entities with Maya Fields

-The best way to achieve the desired effect is to drive the character's direction from their particle (and an uniform field, for instance) and their animation from a specifically configured Locomotion behavior.
+Golaem characters can be made to follow Maya fields.
+It is as simple as driving their particle (with an uniform field, for instance) and apply animation with a specifically configured Locomotion behavior.
 Here is the step by step process.

 Step 1 - drive the particles' positions